code4recovery/spec/README.md

 ## Next Steps

-The file [version-2.json](version-2.json) contains some ideas for next steps for this format.
-Key enhancements:
+Some possible next steps for this format include:

 * organizational metadata so that an org can indicate its preferred name and URL
 * contact information for following up on issues with feed or meeting info
 * language split out into its own fields
 * indication of which language was used for geocoding